Spotlight (film): Accolades

 At the Academy Awards, the film received six nominations, including Best Picture, Best Director, Best Supporting Actor for Ruffalo, Best Supporting Actress for McAdams, Best Original Screenplay, and Best Film Editing, winning Best Picture and Best Original Screenplay.
-It is the first Best Picture winner to win fewer than three Academy Awards since 1952's The Greatest Show on Earth.
+It is the first Best Picture winner to win fewer than three Academy Awards since 1952's The Greatest Show on Earth and the last Best Picture winner to date to not win Best Director or any for acting.
 At the time of its win, the film had made $39.2 million at the North American box office, which made it the second lowest domestically grossing film (adjusted for ticket-price inflation) to win Best Picture within the past four decades (after The Hurt Locker with $17 million).

 Spotlight was listed on over 120 critics' and publications' top ten lists.

 It was also voted the 88th greatest film since 2000 in an international critics' poll conducted by BBC.
 In 2018, IndieWire writers ranked its screenplay the 12th best American screenplay of the 21st century, with Kate Erbland saying that the script "ticks along so well, not cutting any corners when it comes to the nitty gritty of real-world reporting, while also finding time to develop its characters and tell a banger of a story.
 It hits the right beats, but it does so in earned ways, rooted in realism".
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) ranked its screenplay 31st in WGA's 101 Greatest Screenplays of the 21st Century (so far).